GavinChan1031/FRE7773/README.md

 * index.html: used to display the predicted result, needed to be placed in the templates file

+Notes: best_model.pkl and best_vectorizer.pkl file are too huge and cannot be uploaded into Github.
+After you run the meta_flow.py, these two documents will be automatically generated in the folders.

 ## Acknowledgments
 Thanks Prof. Meninder Purewal and Prof. Jacopo Tagliabue for their teach in ML and NLP and the great help and guidances in this project!